marleneberke/MetaCOG/README.md

 And here are MetaCOG's inferences about the objects in the scene:

 ![metacog_retinanet_scene36.gif](demos/metacog_retinanet_scene36.gif)

-MetaCOG has successfully corrected RetinaNet's...
+MetaCOG has successfully corrected RetinaNet's mistakes by filtering out the erroneous TV halluncinations, filling in missed detections of the chair and the bowl, and correcting misdetections (like mistaking the chair for a potted plant).

 This repository is organized as follows.